-The rest of the ingredients seemed pretty manageable, though – it’s essentially a blend of coffee, vodka, sweetener, and a bit of vanilla.
+The rest of the ingredients seem pretty manageable – it’s essentially a blend of coffee, rum, sweetener, and a bit of vanilla.
 Sounds like something you could brew up in your kitchen to me!
 This ended up being surprisingly quick and easy, and you know we’re all about quick and easy around here.

 Start by boiling water for what is going to be a crazy strong batch of coffee.
 While you’re boiling the water you can add a vanilla bean to it to let it simmer in there.
 Remove the vanilla bean and set it aside for the moment while you make your coffee.